 Extended Learning and Community Engagement, the Center for Teaching and Learning, along with Broadcast and AV services have created Studio 102.

-Funded in part by the Distance Education fee, Studio 102 is a new space for Online Media Production.
-This recording space is set up as a quiet place for faculty to record content for online courses and explore Virtual Reality tools.
+Funded in part by the Distance Education fee, Studio 102 is space for Online Media Production.
+This recording space is set up as a quiet place for faculty to record content for online courses.
 Lighting, sound, and even a lightboard have been designed for excellent recording capabilities.
 A lightboard is a glass board that is internally lit and recorded through so that instructors can write on it while making ‘eye contact' with their audience.

 The room is set up with a recording area and is acoustically treated.
 There is also an editing computer for preparing videos to share with students.